Member Sign In

 6. to assist members to obtain grants for their work from foundations, trusts and other grant-making bodies.

-1. Membership of the Federation shall be open to any person who undertakes to promote the work and support the objectives of the Federation and who accepts these articles.
+1. Membership of the Federation shall be open to any person who undertakes to promote the work and support the objectives of the Federation, who accepts these articles and who pays their annual membership fee.

 a) when members resign or fail to pay their annual subscription;